mindspore-ai/docs/docs/mindelec/docs/source_en/time_domain_maxwell.md

 ## Overview

 The rapid development of AI technology provides a new computing paradigm for scientific computing.
-The MindElec toolkit supports both data-driven and physics-driven AI methods to handle typical problems in the scientific computing field.
+The MindSpore Elec toolkit supports both data-driven and physics-driven AI methods to handle typical problems in the scientific computing field.
 The physics-driven AI method combines physical equations and initial boundary conditions to train the model.
 Compared with the data-driven method, the physics-driven method doesn’t require any labeled data.
 This tutorial focuses on physics-driven AI methods for solving point source time-domain Maxwell’s equations.
 > This current sample is for Ascend 910 AI processor.
 You can find the complete executable code at
 > <https://gitee.com/mindspore/mindscience/tree/master/MindElec/examples/physics_driven/time_domain_maxwell>